 Your bag is empty

-Slow Fashion is proposing a kinder and more responsible approach to fashion: one that considers the processes and resources required to make our clothes.
-It advocates for producing fewer, better things that are designed to last and have a lower negative impact on our planet.
+Slow Fashion is proposing a kinder and more responsible approach: one that considers the processes and resources required to make our clothes.
+It advocates for producing fewer, better things, which are designed to last and have a lower negative impact on our planet.

 According to UNEP, the United Nations Environment Programme, an estimated 92 million tonnes of textiles waste is created each year globally, which means the equivalent of a rubbish truck full of clothes ends up on landfill sites every second.